 …According to the fossil record, at least once every few million years a whale species disappeared only to be rapidly followed up by the appearance of a new and different species.
 In other words, whales have the greatest, not lowest, number of “transitions” in the fossil record.
 And these fossils provide evidence for a Creator, specifically for the idea that God created and designed life, rather than simply permitting natural processes to evolve them. …

 This is true.
 The cetacean fossil record is amazingly rich and shows nearly every possible transition from one cetacean to another including the origin of dolphins from toothed whales.
-In fact, there is a clear progression of fossils in the record over time from toothed whales to elongated body forms with more and more adaptions to an aquatic habitat and eventually baleen whales (those whales that don’t have teeth but have a large system of “strainers” in their mouth to gather plankton).
+In fact, there is a clear progression of fossils in the record over time from toothed whales to elongated body forms with more and more adaptations to an aquatic habitat and eventually baleen whales (those whales that don’t have teeth but have a large system of “strainers” in their mouth to gather plankton).
 Most young earth creationists focus on the fossil record of how whales evolved from land mammals and generally ignore the extensive record of transitions among the cetaceans themselves.
-Ross, does not but I don’t understand how it follows that because there are lots of transitions fossils that this is evidence of design over and against natural processes (why natural processes can’t be God’s design and must be contrasted with design is what I have never been unable to understand about progressive creation).
+Ross does not, but I don’t understand how it follows that because there are lots of transitions fossils that this is evidence of design over and against natural processes (why natural processes can’t be God’s design and must be contrasted with design is what I have never been unable to understand about progressive creation).
 But, returning to Ross:

 I believe that all these “transitional forms” for whales show up in the fossil record because God likes whales.
 Knowing their propensity for rapid extinction, He kept on making new ones.
 Evidence shows an apparent progression from fresh water habitats to sea coastal regions to proliferating throughout all the world’s oceans.
 God must have had His reasons for gradually expanding both the habitats and populations of whales.
 A new research study on sperm whales sheds some light on at least one of those reasons and provides us with more understanding for why God is so enamored with whales.

 Here is where I get really confused.
 Transitions fossils exist because God like whales?
 And how do we know this, because whales have a propensity for rapid extinction.
 Ross, seems to mix natural processes with supernatural processes at a whim.
 How does he know they have a propensity for rapid extinction.
 He seems to accept the standard interpretation of evidence of many fossil types that are found in rock layers that then are replaced by different cetacean versions in the next layer of rock.
-He accepts that this is evidence of whales naturally going extinct but why must the process of extinction be more natural than the process of change, into, or creation of, new whales.
+He accepts that this is evidence of whales naturally going extinct but why must the process of extinction be more natural than the process of change, into, or creation of, new whale species?
 He wants to say that whales go extinct but rather than some of them changing into new species by providential mechanisms God simply sees the extinction coming and replaces the extinct species with a new and improved created version.

 Then a bit later, in reference to a paper on the evolution of whales Ross says: